johndovern/ani-man/README.md

 # ani-man
-Play, track, and browse your locally downloaded anime with this bash script.
+Track, play, and browse your locally downloaded anime with this bash script.

 ## Video demonstration & tl;dr
 Don't like to read?
-Checkout a [this]() video where I go installation, configuration, and use of ani-man.
+Checkout a [this]() video where I go over installation, configuration, and use of ani-man.

 ## Why use ani-man?
 Good question.

-You've got plenty of ways to watch your anime.
-Popular options are jellyfin/plex.
-These are great applications, but for me they are totally overkill.
+You've got plenty of ways to watch and track your anime.
+Popular options are jellyfin or plex.
+These are great both applications, but for me they are totally overkill.

 My needs:

-  - 100% offline functionality
+  - [X] 100% offline functionality
-  - 100% local tracking
+  - [X] 100% local tracking
-  - Flexible directory structure
+  - [X] Flexible directory structure
-  - Track last watched episodes
+  - [X] Track last watched episodes
-  - Track last watched shows
+  - [X] Track last watched shows
-  - Full mpv support
+  - [X] Full mpv support

 I made ani-man to tick all of these boxes and it does just that in a simple way.

 ## Only for local files?
 Not necessarily.
-You can mount a remote directory using NFS, SSHFS, or SMB (what I use).
+You can mount a remote filesystem using NFS, sshfs, or SMB (what I use).
 I'm sure there are tons of other ways to mount remote file systems so that they are available on your local machine.

 The only requirement is that you can cd into the directory that has the files you want to add to your library.
 If you can do that you can use ani-man to track and watch these videos.

 For those looking to stream anime you should checkout [ani-cli](https://github.com/pystardust/ani-cli) which allows you to browse and watch anime from the cli.
 Pretty neat stuff.

 ## Only for anime?
 Not at all.

 I wrote ani-man with this in mind but there is no reason you cannot use it to keep track of any other type of video library.

 ## 100% local?
 100% offline?
 Yep.
 But it doesn't have to be.